How You Can Participate

 The only requirement is that you be passionate about celebrating jazz and its positive values, and ready to bring that enthusiasm to your community through independently organized events of any size!

-Here’s a simple checklist that will put you on your way to becoming an official International Jazz Day partner:
+Here’s a simple checklist that will put you on your way to becoming an official International Jazz Day organizer:

 1. Plan your April 30 event (check out a useful list of example events below!)